verida/VIPs/VIPs/vip-10.md

 This VIP does not implement any token based staking or slashing of nodes, it's purely focused on node addition, removal and discovery.

+It's expected that the operations relating to selecting storage nodes and handling the removal of nodes will be primarily managed by the Verida protocol and wallets that implement the Verida network.

 # Motivation

 The current storage node database is centralized and needs to be stored on-chain to decentralize the discovery and selection of nodes on the network.